Cropping and resizing images using MiniMagick (Ruby on Rails)

 There are a number of algorithms to crop and resize images.
 Like maintaining the original image’s aspect ratio, cropping over-sized images, padding to fill empty area.

-This posts shows two approaches – with cropping and without cropping.
+This post shows two approaches – with cropping and without cropping.

 Approach 1.
 Resizing without cropping.